maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### JavaScript

-I don't think I have found a more comprehensive overview on this than Daniel Kehoe's article: "[Unholy Rails: External Scripts, jQuery Plugins, and Page-Specific JavaScript][Unholy Rails]"
+I don't think I have found a more comprehensive overview on this than Daniel Kehoe's article:

-#### The Scripts Partial
+- [Unholy Rails: External Scripts, jQuery Plugins, and Page-Specific JavaScript][Unholy Rails]

 Generally it is best to put JavaScript at the very bottom of application.html.haml.
 Doing so will allow the page to render before scripts are loaded, but some scripts such as modernizr need to load before your HTML so naturally I include them in [_head.html.haml][_head].
 To accommodate all other JavaScript files I use a [_scripts.html.haml][_scripts] partial located in the layouts folder.